glborres-biz/deep-learning-intro/README.md

 2. Download the installer (Windows/MacOS/Linux)
 3. Select Python 3.7 64-Bit Graphical Installer
 4. Install the Anaconda
-   - On Advanced Options, if you want the `conda` command available in other shell, check the **Add Anaconda to my PATH environment variable** (But this setup is not recommended because this can interfere with other software)
+   - On _Advanced Options_, if you want the `conda` command available in other shell, check the **Add Anaconda to my PATH environment variable** (But this setup is not recommended because this can interfere with other software)
    - Instead, open Anaconda with the Start Menu and select **Anaconda Prompt**

 #### Change to project folder